Roger Neilson: Coaching career

-Graves was assessed only a two-minute minor penalty on the play.
-He was allowed to play in Game 3, in which he scored the first goal of a 6–5 overtime victory.
-Two days after the incident, at the league's disciplinary hearing, it decided to suspend Graves four games.
-The Penguins rallied to win their next seven games, the series, and the Stanley Cup Finals.

-Non-coaching career

-Neilson worked for the Edmonton Oilers as a video analyst during the 1984 Stanley Cup Playoffs, culminating in the Oilers' first Stanley Cup championship, and the Chicago Blackhawks as an assistant to head coach Bob Pulford from 1984 to 1987.
-From 1995 to 1997, he was an assistant coach for the St. Louis Blues.

-During the 1987–88 and 1988–89 seasons, Neilson did not coach but served as a color commentator for TSN with Jim Hughson and Gary Green.

 Retirement from hockey

 On February 20, 2000, Neilson went on medical leave for cancer treatment, and assistant coach Craig Ramsay took over in his absence.
 On April 10, Neilson told General Manager Bobby Clarke that he was ready to return to the team, but Clarke insisted on additional medical clearance before he returned.
 In an interview, Neilson said he had been "treated like a king" and referred to Clarke as a friend.
 All the while, Ramsay repeatedly said that he would return to assistant coach as soon as Flyers' management approved Neilson to return as coach.
 Neilson was ultimately informed that he had been permanently replaced by Ramsay.

 Neilson's dismissal by Clarke was widely lamented by fans and media as lacking class and respect.
 Neilson's doctors advised the Flyers that he lacked the strength to perform his duties as head coach.
 Neilson insisted on trying to return at the end of the first round of the playoffs, but Clarke refused.
 He even tried to defend his decision in the press, stating, "Roger got cancer – that wasn't our fault.
 We didn't tell him to go get cancer.
 It's too bad that he did.
 We feel sorry for him, but then he went goofy on us."

 Neilson was then hired as an assistant coach for the Senators.
 For the last two games of the 2001–02 season, which were inconsequential to the standings, head coach Jacques Martin stepped away from the bench, allowing Neilson to take the reins and become the ninth man to coach 1,000 games along with the distinction of having served as a head coach for eight different teams.
 The following season, the Senators won the Presidents' Trophy as the regular season and advanced to the Eastern Conference Finals.
 It was public knowledge that Neilson's cancer was terminal when the Senators were ousted in a seven-game series.

 Neilson's overall regular-season record was 460 wins, 378 losses, 159 ties, and 3 overtime losses.